Connect to an Always On availability group listener

-To the instance of SQL Server it is irrelevant whether a connection logs in using the availability group listener or using another instance endpoint.
+To the instance of SQL Server, it is irrelevant whether a connection logs in using the availability group listener or using another instance endpoint.
 The instance of SQL Server will verify the state of the targeted database and either allow or disallow connectivity based on the configuration of the availability group and the current state of the database on the instance.
-For example, if a client application connects directly to a instance of SQL Server port and connects to a target database hosted in an availability group, and the target database is in primary state and online, then connectivity will succeed.
+For example, if a client application connects directly to an instance of SQL Server port and connects to a target database hosted in an availability group, and the target database is in primary state and online, then connectivity will succeed.
 If the target database is offline or in a transitional state, connectivity to the database will fail.

 Alternatively, while migrating from database mirroring to Always On availability groups, applications can specify the database mirroring connection string as long as only one secondary replica exists and it disallows user connections.
-For more information, see Using Database-Mirroring Connection Strings with Availability Groups, later in this section.

 If an availability group possesses only one secondary replica and is configured with either ALLOW_CONNECTIONS = READ_ONLY or ALLOW_CONNECTIONS = NONE for the secondary replica, clients can connect to the primary replica by using a database mirroring connection string.
 This approach can be useful while migrating an existing application from database mirroring to an availability group, as long as you limit the availability group to two availability replicas (a primary replica and one secondary replica).
 If you add additional secondary replicas, you will need to create an availability group listener for the availability group and update your applications to use the availability group listener DNS name.